A-Legg/unfinished-asteroids/Chapter-4,-Mike.md

+Hi,

-Hello - Mike there - I have a friendly request...
+Mike there - I have a friendly request...

 I have left some nasty comments in `script/Engine/Collision.js` - the function there is also obsolete - could you do me a favor and remove the stuff before I get into troubles :) ?